Ever wondered why your posts on LinkedIn are failing to get the double-figure engagement?

 Anyways, you’d not like your post getting great engagement on a single day only.

 Monday showed very little engagement for many B2B brands as compared to weekdays on LinkedIn.
-LinkedIn is considered a professional platform and a lot of its users engage with it during work hours.
-But Monday, being Monday, has its plate full of catch-up and weekly-plan meetings leave no time for the audience to engage on social media.
+LinkedIn is considered as a professional platform, and many of its users engage with it during work hours.
+But Monday, being Monday, has its plate full of catch-up and weekly-plan meetings leaving no time for the audience to engage on social media.

-The right time to post an article on LinkedIn is between 10 A.M to 12 P.M.
-In early hours of workdays, professionals tend to look for inspiration, news, innovation, and opinions related to their work life and don’t shy away from reading a good piece of large content.
+The right time to post an article on LinkedIn is between 10 am to 12 pm.
+In the early hours of workdays, professionals tend to look for inspiration, news, innovation, and opinions related to their work life and don’t shy away from reading a good piece of large content.